eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/i-natural-person-representing-another-natural-person.md

 To support such cases, mandates SHALL be managed through a distinct attestation type.
 This mandate-specific attestation SHALL clearly define the operations the agent is authorized to perform, thereby limiting the scope of its authorization.
-At the same time a principal SHALL be able to revoke such an attestation.
+Such an attestation SHALL be either short-lived or revocable.
+In the case of revocable attestations, all entities which, according to applicable law, must have the ability to revoke them SHALL be able to do so.
+Furthermore, high level requirements related to attestation revocation, defined in Annex 2 of ARF, are applicable to attestations corresponding to mandates.

 ## 3.2 Attestation Presentation
 A natural person should be able to represent another natural person when interacting with a Relying Party.
 The Relying Party SHALL always be aware that it interacts with a legal representative or an agent, either because this information is embedded in the corresponding PID or attestation, or because the corresponding Wallet Unit presents a mandate-specific attestation.

-A Relying Party SHALL log all operation performed by a legal representative or agent and make them available to the principal when requested.
+In the case where the information is embedded, it SHALL NOT be possible to hide the representation information contained in the PID or attestation.

 ## 4 Additions and changes to the ARF